 Nottingham as a city is fun of culture, history and tons of awesome things to do.
 But if you are tired of the cosy pubs with caves, romantic coffee shops and the cool music venues then consider taking a day trip from Nottingham.
 In this post we asked top bloggers for their recommendations on the best day trips from Nottingham and here is what they had to say.

-All the locations on this list are less than 2 hours drive away and have plenty of things to do making them perfect for weekend or midweek day trips from Nottingham.
+All the locations on this list are less than 2 hours drive away (book your rental car here) and have plenty of things to do making them perfect for weekend or midweek day trips from Nottingham.
 If you don’t drive that’s cool too, we also have idea’s for train travel too.
+Book your train tickets here.

 West Midlands Safari Park